Modeling Emotions and Ethics with Large Language Models: Qualifying and Quantifying Ethics

 Grounding ethics in universal principles and logical reasoning emphasizes the objective and rational foundation of ethical decision-making.
 According to this perspective, universal ethical principles—such as justice, fairness, and respect for autonomy—define right from wrong, independent of personal emotions or specific circumstances.

-However, an exploration into the origins of ethical violations, such as prohibitions against killing and stealing, demonstrates a profound connection to human emotions.
-Emotions, conceptualized as vectors of energy, shape ethical behavior through their intensity and direction, influenced by contextual factors.
-This understanding acknowledges that emotions, interwoven with individual circumstances and societal norms, play a crucial role in ethical actions, suggesting that ethical judgments involve a nuanced appreciation of the interplay between emotions, context, and human nature.
+However, an exploration into the origins of ethical violations, such as prohibitions against killing and stealing, reveals a deep-rooted connection to human emotions.
+Emotions, conceptualized as vectors of energy with varying intensity and direction, significantly shape ethical behavior, influenced by contextual factors.
+This understanding suggests that ethical judgments are not merely logical deductions but involve a complex interplay of emotions, individual circumstances, and societal norms.
+Emotions, therefore, are interwoven with ethical actions, playing a crucial role in determining whether an action is deemed ethical or unethical.

-This perspective allows us to analyze ethical violations through three key dimensions: the trajectory, intensity, and context of emotional energy, providing a new lens through which to view how emotions influence ethical or unethical behavior.
+This perspective enables us to analyze ethical violations through a multi-dimensional lens, considering the trajectory, intensity, and context of emotional energy.
+This framework, inspired by Dante Alighieri's ``Divine Comedy'' \cite{alighieri1320divine}, offers a novel way to understand how emotions can either drive individuals towards ethical actions or lead them astray into unethical behavior.

-\begin{enumerate}[leftmargin=1.2em, topsep=-.0em, parsep=-.1em, label=\arabic*.] \item \textit{Trajectory of Energy}: This parameter represents the direction in which emotional energy is directed, each direction corresponding to a specific violations.
+\begin{enumerate}[leftmargin=1.2em, topsep=-.0em, parsep=-.0em, label=\arabic*.] \item \textit{Trajectory of Energy}: This parameter represents the direction in which emotional energy is directed, each direction corresponding to a specific violations.
 The trajectory visualizes the orientation of an energy, with eight distinct trajectories symbolizing the sixteen characterized violations/sins.

 \item \textit{Intensity of Energy}: The intensity reflects the strength or magnitude of the emotional energy.
 Overly intense emotions can cloud judgment, leading to impulsive or unethical decisions, while insufficient emotional intensity might result in apathy or lack of consideration for ethical implications.
 The appropriate intensity of emotional energy is crucial for balanced ethical decision-making.